Ian Gemp

 imgemp at google dot com

 I am a Staff Research Scientist working at Google DeepMind (GDM) in London on the Game Theory team.
 My work focuses on developing equilibrium algorithms (the hammer) and novel game-theoretic formulations of learning problems (the nail).
+My conference publications have been recognized with awards in areas of eigendecomposition, equilibrium computation, and social choice theory.
 My research at the intersection of LLMs and game theory has appeared in Wired and Quanta magazine.
-Before GDM, I was a PhD student at the College of Information and Computer Sciences at UMass Amherst where I worked with Sridhar Mahadevan as part of the Autonomous Learning Laboratory (ALL) on topics concerning , , , , and .
-My thesis focused on identifying equilibria in differentiable games, specifically those that arise in machine learning applications.

 Selecting the "best" option.